Livestock and Horses

 - No entrance fee shall be refundable on any account including the partial or total abandonment or postponement of the show.
 All entry fees are published in the schedule.

-- In applying for certificates of entry, the exhibitor must state the class or classes in which he/she intends to exhibit and the number of entries he/she proposes making stating the name and age of exhibit(s).
+- In applying for paper certificates of entry, the exhibitor must state the class or classes in which he/she intends to exhibit and the number of entries he/she proposes making stating the name and age of exhibit(s).

 - All cattle and sheep must be the bona fide property of the exhibitors and must have been in their possession at least three months before the day of the exhibition.
 Where applicable entries must comply with the rules of their relevant Breed Societies.